Streaming TV Sites Now Have More Subscribers Than Cable TV

 Re: (Score:2)

+with the end of net neutrality, the internet will become a set of bundled channels like cable.
+The only difference is going to be it's now asyncronous transmission.

-Check the revenue, not head count (Score:2)
+Check the revenue, not head count (Score:3)

 Add up all the cable tv subscription fees and ad revenue from all the tv channels.
 Add up all the subscription fees and ad revenue of streaming channels.
 Are they within even an order of magnitude?